 The Guidelines also determine the percentage of certain "add-on" expenses of the children owed by each parent.
 The Court can include expenses for child care costs, health insurance premiums, extraordinary medical expenses, and other extraordinary expenses, like music lessons and sports fees.

 In some cases, the Court may order each parent to pay their percentage of these expenses directly to a third party.
-In other cases, one parent may pay the full amount and seek a reimbursement from the other parent for their percentage of the total amount paid.
+In other cases, one parent may pay the full amount and seek reimbursement from the other parent for their percentage of the total amount paid.

 Child Care Costs